cybermelons/life-hud/docs/prime/game-narrative-flow.md

 - Some NUTs arrive "corrupted" by mysterious outer-world poison called **Kama**
 - Corrupted NUTs (labeled **Klesha**) are dangerous waste products
 - Kleshas are disposed of in toxic dumps or fed to prisoners
-- Kama are foreign invaders that somehow spawn from corruption
+- ~~Kama are foreign invaders that somehow spawn from corruption~~
+- Kama are thought to be foreign demons terrorizing the town for evil

 ### The Truth You Discover
 The kingdom's disposal methods are making things **worse**: